Holy load: Timber for Notre Dame rebuild takes to the road

-JUPILLES, France, June 24 (Reuters) - After felling oak trees to rebuild Notre Dame cathedral, French foresters confronted their next logistical challenge on Thursday: how to get the massive logs to a sawmill more than 100 km down the road.
+JUPILLES, France (Reuters) - After felling oak trees to rebuild Notre Dame cathedral, French foresters confronted their next logistical challenge on Thursday: how to get the massive logs to a sawmill more than 100 km down the road.

 The largest log is 26 metres (85 feet) long - longer than the average articulated truck - so it needed special handling: two cranes, a specially-adapted trailer and an escort to guide it along the way.